I thank the Minister of State, Deputy Feighan, for coming into the House.

 I am here to speak on behalf of Sinn Féin's Seanad team to say that we welcome this motion and are happy to support it.
 As has been said by many others, this State has a long history of denying women the right to make decisions about their bodies.
 The referendum to repeal the eighth amendment was an important step in redressing that but the country still has a way to go.

 Previous speakers mentioned the issue of period poverty, which is addressed in the programme for Government.
-We would hope to see progress on this because periods did stop during the pandemic but access to period products was severely hampered for homeless people and for those in direct provision centres.
+We would hope to see progress on this because periods did not stop during the pandemic but access to period products was severely hampered for homeless people and for those in direct provision centres.
 I commend the work being done by the Homeless Period Ireland and Claire Hunt, the woman who runs that organisation from her kitchen table.
 She does not take any charitable donations and she is not a charity.
 She just did it because she saw a film about a person being criminalised for stealing period products and it motivated her to set up this organisation and to go out of her way to help.
 She does that with a group of volunteers but it goes to show once again that it is women who are put in the position whereby they cannot have access to the products they need.

 Contraception is similar and it should be provided by the State for free.
 A person's decision about his or her healthcare should be up to him or her alone and should not be dictated by the State or by economic circumstances or ability to pay.
 Unfortunately for some people, the cost of contraception is a significant barrier to accessing it.
 According to the report that was released last month by the Dublin Well Woman Centre, the cost is a significant consideration for 44% of women when choosing their methods of contraception.
 For women who are just above the qualification criteria for a medical card, the cost can be prohibitive.
 Autonomy should be central to the State's approach to women's health and making contraception free would go some way to achieving that.